LONDON MARKETS: FTSE 100 Marches Higher As BP Climbs, Rolls-Royce Rallies

 BP PLC shares (BP.LN)(BP.LN) climbed 2.4% as the oil producer swung to a profit in the second quarter (http://www.marketwatch.com/story/bp-swings-to-profit-on-higher-crude-prices-2017-08-01) of $553 million, and demonstrated its ability to generate cash again.
 Oil and gas production rose 9.9%.

-Taylor Wimpey PLC (TW.LN) was higher by 1.2% after the home builder said it will pay a special dividend of 10.4 pence a share (http://www.marketwatch.com/story/taylor-wimpey-profit-falls-plans-special-dividend-2017-08-01).
+Taylor Wimpey PLC (TW.LN) ended higher by 1.9% after the home builder said it would pay a special dividend of 10.4 pence a share (http://www.marketwatch.com/story/taylor-wimpey-profit-falls-plans-special-dividend-2017-08-01).
 The company did post a 24% fall in first-half pretax profit as it booked a previously announced exceptional charge.

-Meanwhile, British American Tobacco PLC shares (BATS.LN) turned higher to trade up 0.9%.
-The Lucky Strike cigarettes maker said the U.K.'s Serious Fraud Office has opened a formal investigation into the company (http://www.marketwatch.com/story/uk-fraud-squad-investigating-bat-for-misconduct-2017-08-01) related to allegations of misconduct in Africa.
+Meanwhile, British American Tobacco PLC shares (BATS.LN) (BATS.LN) closed 2.5% higher, even as the Lucky Strike cigarettes maker said the U.K.'s Serious Fraud Office has opened a formal investigation into the company (http://www.marketwatch.com/story/uk-fraud-squad-investigating-bat-for-misconduct-2017-08-01) related to allegations of misconduct in Africa.

 Read:Cigarette maker stocks plunge on FDA announcement, but health experts are skeptical (http://www.marketwatch.com/story/cigarette-maker-stocks-plunge-on-fda-announcement-but-health-experts-are-skeptical-2017-07-28)